Subject Matter

 3. Retailer Pages

-Each Retailer is assigned a dedicated page containing:
+Each Retailer receives its own page containing:

 4. Brand Overview

-5. Interactive User Functionalities
+5. Interactive Functionalities for Users

 6. Data and Transparency